Listen: Music and memories from the storied halls of the NCPA, which graces a corner of South Mumbai

 But for me, as I am sure for many other students of music, performers and scholars, the immediate connection with the National Centre for the Performing Arts and the impact felt as a result of some of the programmes conducted there was because of the creative and intellectual vision of ethnomusicologist and scholar-musician Ashok Da Ranade, who served as Deputy Director (Research, Theatre Development and Publications) from 1984 to 1993 at the institutions.

-Some of these programmes were jointly presented by Ranade and PL Deshpande, who was director of the National Centre for the Performing Arts at the time.
+Some of these programmes were jointly presented by Ranade and prominent literary figure PL Deshpande, who was director of the National Centre for the Performing Arts at the time.
 It is in this context that I would like to mention the next major experience I had at the National Centre for the Performing Arts was back in 1988.

 I was a participant with several others at a training programme in cultural musicology with special reference to documentation of performing arts.
 It was designed by Ranade with ethnomusicologists Regula Qureshi and Helen Myers as the main experts.
 Sixty lectures on nine subjects, 60 workshops on 13 subjects and 40 exposure sessions on four subjects were held in the span of a month.